KUTCHY ® White Paper

 Affordability: A solution that may use your current homepage domain certificate och other public certificate belonging to your domain, such as the security.txt file on sites, to receive encrypted emails and configure your DNS is a favorable to include all domain owners in society and not only for the large organizations.

-Implementation steps
+Implementation steps for high trust

 Trust in QWAC (Qualified Website Authenticated Certificate)